bigbeartechworld/big-bear-scripts/casaos-fix-docker-api-version/README.md

 ## What causes these errors?

 These errors occur when:
-- Docker gets auto-upgraded to version 25+ or 26+ (API 1.44+)
+- Docker gets auto-upgraded to version 27+, 28+, or 29+ (API 1.45+)
-- CasaOS still uses Docker API 1.43 in older versions
+- Older CasaOS versions still use Docker API 1.43
 - There's a version mismatch between CasaOS's Docker client and the system's Docker daemon
 - System updates automatically upgrade Docker without considering CasaOS compatibility
 - Docker overlay2 storage permissions become corrupted